How to Ensure VASP Will Detect Expected Symmetry in POSCAR Input

 The program will symmetrize coordinates in the ‘POSCAR’ file up to a threshold of 0.00001=10^{-5}, which is the above-mentioned default value of SYMPREC.
 The program will also write to the terminal the detected space group number.
 If this number is not consistent with what you expect in STEP 1, play around with the tolerance until the program detects what you expect (try …, 0.0001, 0.001, 0.1).
 Reminder: please make sure your expectations are physically justified!

 Your symmetrized atomic coordinates will be written to the files PPOSCAR (primitive unit cell) and BPOSCAR (conventional unit cell).
 Now you can simply run your VASP calculation after replacing your original POSCAR with the generated PPOSCAR!
+Remember to relax your structure with these new coordinates!
 A few minutes after your job starts running, please make sure VASP detects the expected symmetry as in STEP 0 above (you needn’t cancel the job unless you are dissatisfied).
 Also, be warned that “Selective dynamics” (and potentially other optional tags) in your POSCAR file might not be reflected in the symmetrized file phonopy generates.
 So, you might have to post-modify your new POSCAR file appropriately!

 I hope you are happy.